 Tel 519-888-4567 Ext 38682

 Microfluidics and Nanofluidics: Fundamental understanding of liquid flow and mass (molecules, particles and cells) transfer in microchannels and nanochannels is critical to the design and process control of various Lab-on-a-Chip, or Microfluidic devices used in biomedical diagnostics and analysis.
 Many transport processes in micro- and nano-channels are dominated by electrokinetic phenomena at the micro-scale and nano-scale.
 Dr.Li's group develops theoretical models and conducts numerical simulations for various electrokinetic phenomena and transport processes in micro-/nano-channels for on-chip microfluidic applications.
 Experimental studies are also carried out to investigate the characteristics of various electrokinetic microfluidic processes.
-The liquid flow and mass transfer are generated by applied electrical fields.
-Liquid flow and mass transfer (ions, particles and cells) in microchannels are visualized and measured by fluorescent visualization and m-PIV techniques.
+The liquid flow and mass (molecules, particles and cells) transfer in microchannels and nanochannels are generated by applied electrical fields and are visualized and measured by fluorescent visualization and m-PIV techniques.
 Microchannels and lab-on-a-chip devices are made by a soft-photolithography and 3D printing rapid prototyping facility in Dr. Li's lab.

 Courses taught by Dr. Li: